WyriHaximus/blog.wyrihaximus.net/source/_posts/2016-06-06-run-grumphp-git-hooks-within-vagrant.markdown

   hooks_dir: ./config/grumphp/hooks/
 ```

-# But wait there is more
+# But wait it gets better

 During the course of the [PR](https://github.com/phpro/grumphp/pull/143#issuecomment-217776465) the idea came up to not only make the hooks directory configuratable but to also include the vagrant hooks.
 That resulted in two presets: `local` and `vagrant`.
 The default preset is `local` while you can set `vagrant` using the [`hooks_preset`](https://github.com/phpro/grumphp/blob/master/doc/parameters.md) This should make it even easier to use GrumPHP as your code quality tool when using vagrant.